 Although there’s less visible sunshine, the UV rating is still high at 7 in September and 5 in October.
 Sun cream and sunglasses are a must.
 If you’re spending a lot of time outdoors hiking, be sure to bring a hat too.

 The coolest time of year in Sicily, November to March is the island’s off-season.
 Time for recovery and reflection, the tourist industry takes a break.
 But that doesn’t mean that winter should be discounted as a good time to travel.
 While sun-seekers devote themselves to the summer, there are some who prefer to enjoy this autonomous island in its quietest period.
 With such a unique culture fused together by Italian influences and influences of the Med, discovering the Sicilian way of life is something that appeals to many.

 Arrive in the cool days of winter and you will witness the authentic Sicily, the one that few tourists ever see.
 Come in December and you’ll be lucky enough to experience the festive spirit in one of the most devoted Catholic areas in Europe.

-In February, don’t miss Festa di Sant’Agata in Catania, where locals celebrate their own Saint Agata for two days straight, There will be events around the clock, including parades, amazing food and drink, and an excellent outdoor market.
+In February, don’t miss Festa di Sant’Agata in Catania, where locals celebrate their own Saint Agata for two days straight, There will be events around the clock, including parades, amazing food and drink, and a great outdoor market.

 Where to Stay:

-Areas likes Selinunte, Noto or Ibla are perfect for cold weather as there’s so much to see (not just the beaches).
-Taormina is also a lovely town to walk around and there’s a charming atmosphere around this period as you get to skip the tourist crowds and rub shoulders with locals.
+Areas like Selinunte, Noto or Ibla are perfect for cold weather as there’s so much to see (not just the beaches).
+Taormina is also a lovely town to walk around, and there’s a charming atmosphere around this period as you get to skip the tourist crowds and rub shoulders with locals.
 The views of snow-capped Etna are also spellbinding.

 What to Pack: